-Osgood Schlatter’s Disease is a tibial tuberosity apophysitis, which is the medical name for inflamed bone at the site of the tibial tuberosity growth plate, in children.
+Osgood Schlatter’s Disease (OSD) is also known as tibial tuberosity apophysitis.
+It is the medical name for inflamed bone at the site of the tibial tuberosity growth plate, in adolescents.

 Osgood Schlatter’s Disease is an inflammation of the bone at the top of the tibia (shin bone), where the tendon from the patella (kneecap) attaches.
 It is an overuse knee injury rather than a traumatic injury.

-While Osgood Schlatter’s disease is a relatively uncommon, it is a quite debilitating knee injury that occurs in young active children/adolescents.
+While Osgood Schlatter’s Disease is relatively common, it is a quite debilitating knee injury that occurs in young active children/adolescents.

 What the Symptoms of Osgood-Schlatter’s Disease?

-Osgood Schlatter’s disease presents in growing boys and girls as:
+Osgood Schlatter’s Disease presents in active growing boys and girls as:

-- Local pain, swelling, and tenderness over the tibial tuberosity at the attachment of the patellar tendon.
+- Local pain, swelling, and tenderness over the tibial tuberosity (patella tendon insertion).

-- Pain is experienced during exercise (e.g., running, jumping) or with a direct contact, such as in kneeling.
+- Pain experienced during exercise (e.g., running, jumping) or with direct kneeling contact.

 - Stairs, squatting and kneeling may be painful.

-- Quadriceps weakness can be present is chronic cases.
+- Quadriceps weakness can be present in chronic cases.

 - Bilateral symptoms occur in 20-30% of cases.

-- The apophysis may be enlarged in later stages, which looks like a lump that is tender in its active phase.
+- The apophysis may enlarge in later stages, which looks like a lump that is tender in its active phase.

 What Causes Osgood-Schlatter’s Disease?

-Strong repetitive quadriceps contractions are thought to cause a traction force on the tibial tuberosity, disrupting the immature bone.
-There is a higher incidence in active children during the adolescent growth spurt.
+Repetitive quadriceps contractions cause a traction force on the tibial tuberosity, disrupting the immature bone.
+There is a higher incidence in more active children during the adolescent growth spurt.